Gigores/BetterSTD/README.md

 BetterSTD is a bloated general-purpose utility library for modern ***GNU C***, that was made to "extend" C's standard library with features like different kinds of containers (list, dynamic array, ...) and utilities like logging system, string views and clunky error handling.
+The library is also cross-platform and is being tested on both Windows and Linux.

 This library is opinionated, container implementations are slow and the build system is in python like wtf.
 It was designed by me, for me.
 Just so that I don't have to reimplement stuff I already